up42/docs/source/getting-started/first-block.rst

 Basic idea
 ----------

-Creating a block that runs on the platform is as easy as writing a Docker file.
-Only very few additional requirements are enforced - with the notable exception of course that you need to have signed up and have an account.
+Creating a block that runs on Interstellar is as easy as writing a Docker file.
+Only very few requirements are enforced - with the notable exception of course that you need to have signed up and have an account.

 If you are not familiar with Docker we advice you to work through one of the many excellent tutorial which are freely available, a starting point is e.g. https://docs.docker.com/get-started/ .

-Besides having a valid account, there only additional thing you have to do is to create a manifest file that adheres to some specific rules and include it in a ``LABEL`` instruction in your Docker file.
+Besides having a valid account, the only additional thing you have to do is to create a manifest file that adheres to some specific rules and include it in a ``LABEL`` instruction in your Docker file.

 Input and output data